How the SEC is making life easier for corporate America

 The SEC's disclosure regime has not been updated in three decades and most experts agree it is in need of a refresh.
 Clayton's SEC has taken several modernization measures, with a focus on reducing redundancy and making material disclosures more easily identifiable for investors.

+It would also require firms to tell investors what material changes have been made to the demographics, stability and culture of their workforce.

-Many industry participants, as well as Jackson and his Democratic colleague Allison Lee, have supported some components of the modernization effort.
+Many industry participants, as well as Jackson and fellow Democratic commissioner Allison Lee, have supported some components of the modernization effort.

-However, the SEC's decision in March to no longer require companies to seek SEC approval when redacting confidential information from disclosures has caused concern.
-"Investors, without the assurance that redactions have been reviewed by our staff, will face more uncertainty," Jackson said at the time.
+However, the SEC's decision in March to no longer require companies to seek its permission to redact confidential information from disclosures has sparked concerns that investors will miss key information.
+The SEC points out that staff will continue to scrutinize the redactions.

-The SEC has launched a controversial campaign to rein-in proxy advisors which make recommendations on how investors should vote in corporate elections.
+The SEC has launched a controversial campaign to rein in proxy advisers that make recommendations on how investors should vote in corporate elections.
 Lobbyists say these firms have accumulated too much power and often make damaging errors.